Recursive marginal quantization of the Euler scheme of a diffusion process: Introduction

 \section{Introduction}

-Optimal quantization method appears first in \cite{She} where the author studies in particular the optimal quantization problem for the uniform distribution.
+Optimal quantization method appears first in~\cite{She} where the author studies in particular the optimal quantization problem for the uniform distribution.
 It has become an important field of information theory since the early $1940$'s.
 A common use of quantization is the conversion of a continuous signal into a discrete signal that assumes only a finite number of values.

-Since then, optimal quantization is applied in many fields like in Signal Processing, in Data Analysys, in Computer Sciences and recently in Numerical Probability from the seminal work \cite{Pag}.
+Since then, optimal quantization has been applied in many fields like in Signal Processing, in Data Analysis, in Computer Sciences and recently in Numerical Probability following the work~\cite{Pag}.
 Its application to Numerical Probability relies on the possibility to discretize a random vector $X$ taking infinitely many values by a discrete random vector $\widehat X$ valued in a set of finite cardinality.
-This allows to approximate either expectations of the form $\mathds Ef(X)$ or more significantly some conditional expectations like $\mathds E(f(X) \vert Y)$ (by quantizing both randoms variables $X$ and $Y$).
-Optimal quantization is used to solve some problems emerging in Quantitative Finance as optimal stopping problems (see \cite{BalPag, BalPagPri}), the pricing of swing options (see \cite{BarBouPag}), stochastic control problems (see \cite{CorPhaRun, PagPhaPri}), nonlinear filtering problems (see e.g. \cite{PagPha, PhaRunSel,CalSag,ProSag}), the pricing of barrier options (see \cite{Sag}).
+This allows to approximate either expectations of the form $\mathds Ef(X)$ or, more significantly, some conditional expectations like $\mathds E(f(X) \vert Y)$ (by quantizing both random variables $X$ and $Y$).
+Optimal quantization is used to solve problems emerging in Quantitative Finance as optimal stopping problems (see~\cite{BalPag, BalPagPri}), the pricing of swing options (see~\cite{BarBouPag}), stochastic control problems (see~\cite{CorPhaRun, PagPhaPri}), nonlinear filtering problems (see e.g.~\cite{PagPha, PhaRunSel,CalSag,ProSag}), the pricing of barrier options (see~\cite{Sag}).